rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

 glory and success if a fair amount of ancient literature did not exist then.
 Nalanda alone had a collection of nine million books when it was destroyed.
 India was known for its enlightened thinkers and scholars until 700 AD, who flourished and enriched its knowledge centers at ancient universities like
 Takshilla, Vikramshilla, and Nalanda.
-I believe that the fact that the Indian economy was doing well at that time also contributed to the ways of life guided by practices and traditions.
+I believe that the fact that the Indian economy was doing well at that time also contributed to the ways of life guided by ethical practices and traditions.
 It created an overall environment for knowledge creation.
 The spate of invasions by the marauders like Muhammed Bin Kassim, Ghengiz Khan, Taimur Lang,  Mahamud Gazni, Mohammad Shah Ghori, and the Moghuls ruined the country from the 7th century to the 13th century AD.
 Toramana Shahi Jauvla, the Hun invaders, was said to have destroyed Takshilla in the 5th century BC.
 Many believe either Alexander or Mihirakula of the Hun dynasty was responsible for the destruction of Takshilla because Kautilya (372-283 BC) studied in Takshilla and joined its faculty.
 The Hun Toramana's time was much before it.
 Baktiyar Khiliji, the monstrous general of Muhammad Ghori, killed the monks, destroyed the monastery, Nalanda University, and burnt down its famous library in 1193 AD.
 The Turkish and Mongol invaders were only after India's wealth.
 Babur transported much of his loot from India to Samarkand.
 They systematically continued the plunder of India and never once thought of building great institutions like Nalanda.
 Mongol, Moghul, or Turkic colonizers.
 The Moghuls relied heavily on religious conversions to perpetuate their rule.
-The long reign of terror only made Indians adopt deceit, falsehood, and immorality in preference to ethics for survival under adverse situations.
+The long reign of terror only made Indians abandon ethical conduct and adopt deceit, falsehood, and immorality for survival under adverse situations.

 The Britishers established the foundation of the modern education system in India.
 The efforts of the British colonizers were not driven by altruism, though they were far more tolerant than the Mongol, Turkic, and Moghul rulers.
 The British colonizer trained people to administer a vast country